Am I too old to run a marathon?

 One thing that I noticed is that as I trained and ran marathons while in my 20’s, I had the ability to run longer with less recovery time.
 As I got older, I noticed that training felt a little more difficult and my recovery took longer.
 There is no such thing as being too old to start running.
-You can start at anytime with the recommendation of your doctor.
+You can start at any time with the recommendation of your doctor.
 Running helps to slow the effects of aging, can improve overall health, fitness and mobility.

 Arteries carry blood to and from the heart.
 As we age, we tend to do less activities that raise our heart rate, like high intensity exercise.
 With blood less frequently pumping through the arteries, this causes the arteries to lose their elasticity, which can lead to higher blood pressure.
-Running, is an activity that increases the heart rate, increases blood flow which helps your arteries to retain their elasticity, lowering the propensity to high blood pressure.
+Running is an activity that increases the heart rate, increases blood flow which helps your arteries to retain their elasticity, lowering the propensity to high blood pressure.

 Exercise that gets your heart pumping over an extended period of time will help with overall fat loss.
 Training for a long race, like a marathon, will help with fat burn overall.
-This helps to reduce the risk of clogged arteries, diabetes and obesity.
+This helps to reduce the risk of clogged arteries, diabetes, and obesity.

 Muscle Strength and Bone Density Improves when you run a marathon

 Two areas that are affected by aging are decreased muscle strength and bone density.
 Because many of us tend to reduce our physical exertion as we age our muscles are worked less, resulting in decreased muscle strength.
 Seems logical right?
 The less we exercise our muscles the weaker they become.
 Bone density is like the bone equivalent.
 The less we use our bones the weaker they become.
-Researchers have found that regular exercise and good diet can slow these effects dramatically.
+Researchers have found that regular exercise and a good diet can slow these effects dramatically.
 Another plus for running.

 Increased Oxygen and Blood Flow

 Running increases both oxygen and blood flow to the heart.
 The increased blood flow in the brain helps to reduce the risk for stroke.
-It also works to stimulate the brain’s release of the feel good hormone, endorphins.
+It also works to stimulate the brain’s release of the feel-good hormone, endorphins.